Halila2727/ExpenseSplittingTracking/README.md

 - The database file persists between sessions and all data is saved automatically.
 - To reset the database, simply delete `test.db` and run `python3 init_db.py` again to create a fresh database with the latest schema.

+Currently, uploaded files are stored under `backend/uploads/expenses/<expense_id>/`.
+Might switch to cloud storage in the future.

 ## Team Members:
 	- Halil Akca